doublehm/Trading-Lab/README.md

-# Hiive Trading Lab
+# Trading Lab
 A modular analytics platform designed to explore order books, liquidity, forecasting, volatility, alternative data, and sentiment-driven trading strategies.

-This project simulates the type of internal analytics tooling used by modern electronic marketplaces such as Hiive.
+This project simulates the type of internal analytics tooling used by modern electronic marketplaces.
 It combines real-time data pipelines, machine learning models, and interactive dashboards to demonstrate practical insights into price discovery, liquidity dynamics, and market behavior.

 ## 🎯 Project Purpose

-Hiive operates in a domain where price discovery, liquidity distribution, and order book transparency matter deeply.
+Trading Lab is in a domain where price discovery, liquidity distribution, and order book transparency matter deeply.

 The purpose of this project is to: